Massachusetts Bay Transportation Authority

 The MBTA is the successor of several previous public and private operators.
 Privately operated transit in Boston began with commuter rail in 1834 and horsecar lines in 1856.
 The various horsecar companies were consolidated under the West End Street Railway in the 1880s and electrified over the next decade.
 The Boston Elevated Railway (BERy) succeeded the West End in 1897; over the next several decades, the BERy built a partially-publicly owned rapid transit system, beginning with the Tremont Street subway in 1897.
 The BERy came under the control of public trustees in 1919, and was subsumed into the fully-publicly owned Metropolitan Transit Authority (MTA) in 1947.
-The MTA was in turn succeeded in 1964 by the MBTA, with an expanded funding district to subsidize failing suburban commuter rail service.
+The MTA was in turn succeeded in 1964 by the MBTA, with an expanded funding district to fund declining suburban commuter rail service.
 In its first two decades, the MBTA took over the commuter rail system from the private operators and continued expansion of the rapid transit system.
-Original established as an individual department within the Commonwealth of Massachusetts, the MBTA became a division of the Massachusetts Department of Transportation (MassDOT) in 2009.
+Originally established as an individual department within the Commonwealth of Massachusetts, the MBTA became a division of the Massachusetts Department of Transportation (MassDOT) in 2009.